besttime-app/BestTime-Documentation/source/includes/_introduction.md

     - List of all busy hours per day.
 - Quiet hours
     - List of all quiet hours per day.
-- Raw hour busyness percentage data for every day of the week.

 ### Relative numbers